Alexander-Levy/maze_bot/README.md

-# Autonomous Lawn Mower Diferential Drive Robot
+# Autonomous Maze Solver Diferential Drive Robot

 ## Introduction

-This is the code for my thesis in university.
-The proyect consist of an autonomous robot that can:
-- Map its working area
-- Locate itself within that area
-- Plan the best path to mow the lawn
-- Calculate the appropiate wheel velocities to achieve this

 This is a ROS2 based project that is built to work on: